Moro people: Early history

+Prior to the arrival of Islam, the territories of what is now Bangsamoro were ruled by leaders who held titles such as rajah and datu.
+The Malay kingdoms interacted and traded with various tribes throughout the islands.

-In the 13th century, the arrival of Muslim missionaries, in particular Makhdum Karim, in Tawi-Tawi initiated the conversion of the native population to Islam.
-Trade between other sultanates in Brunei, Malaysia and Indonesia helped establish and entrench the Islamic religion in the southern Philippines.
-In 1457, the introduction of Islam led to the creation of Sultanates.
-This included Rajah Buayan, the Sultanate of Maguindanao and the Sultanate of Sulu, which is considered the oldest Muslim government in the region until its annexation by the United States in 1898.
+In the 13th century, the arrival of Muslim missionaries such as Makhdum Karim in Tawi-Tawi initiated the conversion of the native population to Islam.
+Trade between other sultanates in what are now Brunei, Malaysia and Indonesia helped establish and entrench the Islamic religion in the southern Philippines.
+In 1457, the introduction of Islam led to the establishment of sultanates.
+This included Rajah Buayan, the Sultanate of Maguindanao and the Sultanate of Sulu, which is considered the oldest Muslim government in the region, and was annexed by the United States in 1898.

-Like Bruneian Empire, Sulu and other Muslim sultanates in the Philippines were introduced to Islam through Chinese Muslims, Persians, and Arab traders.
+Like the empire of the Bruneian Sultanate, Sulu and other Muslim sultanates in the Philippines were introduced to Islam through Chinese Muslims, Persians, and Arab traders.
 Chinese Muslim merchants participated in the local commerce, and the Sultanate had diplomatic relations with Ming China.
 As it was involved in the tribute system, the Sulu leader Paduka Batara and his sons moved to China, where he died and Chinese Muslims subsequently brought up his sons.

-The inhabitants of pre-Hispanic Philippines practised Islam and animism.
-The Malay kingdoms interacted, and traded with various tribes throughout the islands, governing several territories ruled by leaders called rajah, datu and sultan.
-Before the arrival of Islam, rajahs and datus governed the territories.
+The Muslim Makhdum and Sayyids from Zaytun (Quanzhou) who came in the 14th century to preach in the Philippines and the later non-Muslim Han Chinese which settled among the Moros in the 15th-20th centuries, supplied weapons to the Moros against Spain and intermarried with them to form Han Chinese Moro mestizos are two different communities.
+Arab merchants started trading in the Philippines, Borneo, Sulu, Java and settled down in Kedah, Malaysia in 878 after they fled Huang Chao's revolt in Canton (Guangzhou).
+A Muslim merchant named P'u Ali led an embassy to China for Brunei (Pu-ni) in 977 as Muslim and Arab traders started trading between Borneo and China.
+Guangzhou (Canton) received a ship from Ma0i in the Philippines in 982 Various makhdum (masters) preaching Islam arrived in Sulu such as Sayyid un-nikab Amin-ullah in Bud Agad, Jolo and Karimul Makhdum Shurafa (Sayyids) and Makhdumun (Makhdums) came to the Philippine archipelago from Zatyun in China after the Ispah rebellion and from Brunei and Malacca.